pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 - **Custom Upstreams*:** Create a new workspace-specific [Custom Upstream](/guides/custom-upstream) using a GitHub or Bitbucket repository.
 Custom Upstreams allow you to use an external repository as a template for your site.

-- **Settings:** Modify the workspace name, logo, billing information, and if your Organization is configured for it, billing terms and instructions for your team.
+- **Settings:** Modify the workspace name, logo, billing information, and if your Workspace is configured for it, billing terms and instructions for your team.

 \* Not available in Personal Workspaces.